 This MomJunction post discusses all about headaches during pregnancy, and ways that may help to deal with them.

 Are Headaches Common During Pregnancy?

-Headaches are common during pregnancy due to the hormonal changes happening inside your body (1).
-If you are getting frequent headaches during the first trimester, they might subside in the next trimester or as soon as the pregnancy hormones are stabilized.
+Headaches are likely to be common during pregnancy due to the hormonal changes happening inside your body (1).
+If you are getting frequent headaches during the first trimester, then they might subside in the following trimester, or as soon as the pregnancy hormones are stabilized.

 - Nausea and vomiting

 - Proteinuria (excess protein in the urine) or any other kidney-related problems

 - Decreased urine output

 - Difficulty in breathing due to fluid in the lungs